 Throughout Austria the local currency is Euros.

 ATMs are not that easy to find.
 Keep an eye out for banks and also blue and green signs such as above.
-Here are a few places that you may find an ATM:
+Here are a few places where you may find an ATM:

 - Along highstreets such as Mariahilferstrasse, Graben and Kärntner Strasse.